guiyom-e/cdk-scheduler/README.md

 This construct enables you to trigger an event at a given time on a serverless architecture.

-You should use ts-serverless-scheduler if you need to trigger an event at a precise time (down to the second) on your AWS application.
+You should use cdk-scheduler if you need to trigger an event at a precise time (down to the second) on your AWS application.

 ## Install